 In-home Fitness Technology

 In-home fitness will never be the same.
 No longer are Wii gaming and TV-connected treadmills on the cutting edge of fitness technology.
-Consumers’ homes are starting to welcome products that are on a new level of innovative and engaging.
+Consumers’ homes are starting to welcome products that are on a new level of innovation and engagement.

 The Rise of Exergaming

 Another huge fitness trend that targets home consumers is exergaming.
-It combines exercise and gaming, and it has a lot of potential to utilize advanced technology.
+It combines exercise and gaming, and it has a lot of potentials to utilize advanced technology.

 Exergaming came into the arena at around the turn of the century.
 That’s when the arcade game, Dance Dance Revolution, became popular.
 Around 10 years later, the Wii became a hit, and its movement-detecting controller showcased the console’s knack for exergaming.
 Of special note is the Wii Fit game, which features yoga, strength training, aerobics, and balance games.
 According to Nintendo at the time of publishing this guide, Wii Fit is one of the console’s top-selling games at more than 28 million units.